MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/bot-copilot-handoff.md

 ---
 title: Copilot handoff
-description: Learn how to allow users to continue their conversation with custom copilots from the Copilot for Microsoft chat. ms.date: 05/07/2024 ms.topic: conceptual
+description: Learn how to allow users to continue their conversation with custom copilots from the copilot for Microsoft chat. ms.date: 05/07/2024 ms.topic: conceptual
 author: v-ypalikila